TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/java/index.md

 {% endraw %}

-Linear Search in Java was written by:
+[Linear Search](https://sampleprograms.io/projects/linear-search) in [Java](https://sampleprograms.io/languages/java) was written by:

 - Ashish Aggarwal

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution